EricZinda/Perplexity/backlog.md

         - USER: How much do the meals cost?
             - I don't know the words: meal
         - How much are each of the vegetarian options?
-        - we're good. thanks! --> Should be no
         - Card, please --> I don't know the way you used: polite
         - How much are each of the specials? --> I don't know the words: part_of
-        - implement: let's start again
         - how about vegetarian soup? --> I don't know the words: generic_verb, how+about
             - Need a better error message
         - how about a soup? --> I don't know the words: generic_verb, how+about
         - we'd both like waters to drink please --> doesn't work
-        - what do you have to eat?
-        - what do you guys have?
-        - what do you guys serve?
         - what is vegetarian on the menu
-        - I wont get the steak --> Yes, that is true.
-        - Remove the steak --> I don't know the words: remove
-        - Actually I won't have the steak --> I don't know the words: actual
-        - ignore what I ordered
         - USER: what other options are on the menu
             No. ESLConcept(dish: [(<function rel_subjects at 0x7f01fdc05a60>, 'isAdj', 'other')] ) is not on ESLConcept(menu: [] )
             Waiter: What can I get you?
             Waiter: What can I get you?
-        - Not right now, thank you. --> doesn't work
-            - not right now
         - what do you have on your menu? --> doesn't work what vegetarian items do you have on your menu?
         - could I get a soup? is very slow when you don't know the cost
-        - I don't want anything else.  is very slow

         - Work through cancelling order language
             Could you cancel the steak I ordered earlier?
                 Requires implementing: